thosgood/this-weeks-finds/markdown/151-200/week195.md

 subgroup is SU(3), so the holonomy group of O must be a subgroup of SU(3).

-People call a manifold like this O a \"Calabi-Yau manifold\".
+People call a manifold like this O a "Calabi-Yau manifold".

 How do we get manifolds like this?